ovh/cds/docs/content/hosting/repositories-manager/_index.md

  - Commit logs on pipeline build details

 Go through this tutorial to enable the link between repositories managers and CDS.

-You need CDS admin privileges to perform the following steps.
-Download and install properly the CDS CLI.